 The bill amends Section 42-61.3-2 of the General Laws concerning casino gaming crimes to incorporate regulations related to iGaming.
 It introduces a definition for "iGaming" and establishes age restrictions for participation in both traditional casino games and iGaming.
-Specifically, individuals under the age of eighteen are prohibited from playing traditional casino games, while those under twenty-one are restricted from participating in iGaming.
-Violations of these age restrictions carry penalties, with individuals aged eighteen to twenty-one facing misdemeanors punishable by imprisonment for up to one year or a fine of up to $1,000, and those under eighteen being referred to family court.
+Specifically, individuals under the age of eighteen are prohibited from playing non-iGaming casino games, while those under twenty-one are restricted from participating in iGaming.
+Violations of these age restrictions can result in misdemeanor charges, with penalties including imprisonment for up to one year or fines up to $1,000.

 Statutes affected: 623: 42-61.3-2